Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Analysis strategy

 \section{Analysis strategy}

 Two search strategies are employed in this paper to search for the direct production of higgsinos that feature small mass splittings between the \ninoone LSP and the slightly heavier \ninotwo and \chinoonepm particles.
-They are referred to as the `displaced track' and the `one-lepton and one-track ($1\ell1$T).'
+They are referred to as the `displaced track' and the `one-lepton and one-track ($1\ell1$T)' searches.
 In this regime, the transverse momenta (\pt) of the SM particles arising from the \ninotwo and \chinoonepm decays are well below the ATLAS trigger thresholds.
-Additionally, the signal processes are expected to result in two undetected \ninoone particles that are typically back-to-back in the transverse plane, therefore producing only a small amount of missing transverse momentum (with magnitude denoted by \met), defined as the negative vector sum of the transverse momenta of all reconstructed particles in the event.
+Additionally, the signal processes are expected to result in two undetected \ninoone particles that are typically back-to-back in the transverse plane, therefore producing only a small amount of missing transverse momentum \ptmiss (with magnitude denoted by \met), defined as the negative vector sum of the transverse momenta of all reconstructed particles in the event.
 In such cases, the missing transverse momentum triggers remain inefficient.
 Both of the searches therefore target events in which the higgsinos are produced in association with a high-\pt jet from initial-state radiation (ISR), which provides a boost to the higgsinos in the direction opposite to that of the ISR jet in the transverse plane.
 While reducing the signal acceptance, the boost from the ISR jet serves to increase the \pt of the two \ninoone particles and align their directions in the transverse plane, thereby increasing the \met in the event.
 The large \met then allows the \met trigger to be highly efficient and provides important discrimination between the signal and SM background processes.

 In addition to this common selection, each search attempts to reconstruct the soft SM particles from the \ninotwo and \chinoonepm decays to further reduce the large SM backgrounds.
-In contrast to previous ATLAS searches for higgsino-like LSPs with compressed mass spectra, the identification of these soft decay products, and the discrimination between signal and SM background processes, are performed using several dedicated neural network classifiers.
+In contrast to previous ATLAS searches for higgsino-like LSPs with compressed mass spectra, the identification of these soft decay products, and the discrimination between signal and SM background processes, are performed using several NN classifiers.